-On LINUX systems the Oasys SHELL is accessed via the "oa_19" command.
-If you have installed the software using the install script, then the oa_19 command file (in the /executables directory) will automatically be updated to contain the correct path for the directory the software was installed in and the name of the license server.
+On LINUX systems the Oasys SHELL is accessed via the "oa_20" command.
+If you have installed the software using the install script, then the oa_20 command file (in the /executables directory) will automatically be updated to contain the correct path for the directory the software was installed in and the name of the license server.

-In addition to specifying the installation directory and the license server the "oa_19" command file can also be set several other options on LINUX systems.
+In addition to specifying the installation directory and the license server the "oa_20" command file can also be set several other options on LINUX systems.

-After installing the software, the "oa_19" command file should contain the following.
+After installing the software, the "oa_20" command file should contain the following.
 (This example assumes the software was loaded in a directory called /prg and that the license server in a machine called licserver.)

 '''

 #!/bin/csh -f

 onintr start flush

-#

-Set OA_INSTALL to point to the directory containing the software

-#

-setenv OA INSTALL "/prg/oa19/executables"
+setenv OA INSTALL "/prg/oa20/executables"

-#

 Set OA ADMIN directory

-#

 setenv OA ADMIN

-#

 Set ARUP_LICENSE_PATH to either the Oasys LM-X license file or

 the license server

-#

-#

 e.g setenv ARUP_LICENSE_PATH

 $OA INSTALL/arup.lic

 or setenv ARUP_LICENSE PATH

-#

 @hostname

-#

 setenv ARUP LICENSE PATH @licserver

-#

-Set OASYS LICENSE FILE to either the Oasys flex1m license file or
+Set OASYS LICENSE FILE to either the Oasys flexlm license file or

 the license server

-#

-#

-e.g setenv OASYS_LICENSE_FILE $OA_INSTALL/oasys_flexlm.dat

 or setenv OASYS LICENSE FILE

-@hostname

-#

-#

 setenv OASYS LICENSE FILE @licserver

+Set LSTC FILE to either the 1stc license file or the server

 #

-Set LSTC FILE to either the lstc license file or the server

-#

 e.g. setenv LSTC LICENSE local

-setenv LSTC FILE $0A INSTALL/LSTC FILE
+setenv LSTC FILE $OA INSTALL/LSTC FILE

 #

-#

 or

-#

 e.g. setenv LSTC LICENSE SERVER hostname

 setenv LSTC_INTERNAL CLIENT ON

 #

-#

 setenv LSTC LICENSE network

-#

 '''

 '''

 setenv LICENSE local

 setenv LSTC_FILE $OA_INSTALL/LSTC_FILE

-#

 Other environment variables

-#

 setenv USERID

 'whoami'

 set noglob

-#

 This environment variable gives a more stable animation frame rate on

 machines equipped with NVidia graphics cards

-#

 setenv GL_CONSTANT_FRAME_RATE_HINT 1

-#

 Set EDITOR (if not set) to the command to invoke an external editor.
 This

 EDITOR is currently used for editing comment lines in Oasys PRIMER.

-#

 if(! $?EDITOR) then

 setenv EDITOR /usr/bin/kedit # LINUX

 endif

-#

 Environment variables for post processors

-#

 \# If FILE SKIP has not been set then set it to 5

-#

 if(! $?FILESKIP) then

 setenv FILE SKIP 5

 endif

-#

 Now start the main shell executable

-#

 set cwd = 'pwd'

 setenv PWD $cwd

-$OA_INSTALL/xshell_19_64 $
+$OA_INSTALL/xshell_20_64 $

-#

 exit

-#

 exit:

 exit

 '''